Developer Guide

 Alternative 2: Store archived cases and unarchived cases as two different lists in

-.- Pros: More clarity in terms of which cases are being shown, hence other functionalities are less likely to be affected from the implementation.
+Model.- Pros: More clarity in terms of which cases are being shown, hence other functionalities are less likely to be affected from the implementation.
 This could result in less bugs.

 - Cons: Difficult to implement this as we need to take into consideration the parsing of JSON files, and the creation of two lists on startup.